-1 (1) IN GENERAL.-An acquisition executive of a 2 military service or a component of the Department 3 may waive the requirement in subsection (a) for a 4 commercial cybersecurity capability for the military 5 service or component of the acquisition executive if 6 the acquisition executive determines that operational 7 necessity does not allow for time to conduct an as-8 sessment under subsection (b) in a timeframe to 9 meet the needs of the military service or component.
-10 (2) PERIOD OF WAIVER.-A waiver under para-11 graph (1) may be issued for a period of up to three 12 years before a new waiver is required, or a waiver 13 is otherwise no longer required.
-14 (d) POLICIES AND REGULATIONS.-Not later than 15 February 1, 2024, the Secretary shall issue such policies and guidance and promulgate such regulations as the Sec-16 17 retary considers necessary to carry out this section.
-18 (e) REPORT.-Not later than January 31, 2025, and 19 not less frequently than once each year thereafter until 20 January 31, 2030, the Director shall include in each an-21 nual report required by section 139(h) of title 10, United 22 States Code, the status of the determinations required by 23 subsection (a), including the following: 24 (1) A summary of such determinations and the 25 associated assessments under subsection (b).
+1 (1) In general.-An acquisition executive of a 2 military service or a component of the Department 3 may waive the requirement in subsection (a) for $\epsilon$ 4 commercial cybersecurity capability for the military 5 service or component of the acquisition executive it 6 the acquisition executive determines that operational 7 necessity does not allow for time to conduct an as- 8 sessment under subsection (b) in a timeframe to 9 meet the needs of the military service or component 10 (2) Period of Waiver.-A waiver under para- 11 graph (1) may be issued for a period of up to three 12 years before a new waiver is required, or a waiver 13 is otherwise no longer required.
+14 (d) Policies and Regulations.-Not later than 15 February 1, 2024, the Secretary shall issue such policies 16 and guidance and promulgate such regulations as the Sec- 17 retary considers necessary to carry out this section.
+18 (e) Report.-Not later than January 31, 2025, and 19 not less frequently than once each year thereafter until 20 January 31, 2030, the Director shall include in each an- 21 nual report required by section 139(h) of title 10, United 22 States Code, the status of the determinations required by 23 subsection (a), including the following: 24 (1) A summary of such determinations and the 25 associated assessments under subsection (b).

-1 (2) The number and type of test and evolution 1 (2) The number and type of test and evaluation 2 events completed in the past year for such assess- 3 ments, disaggregated by component of the Depart- 4 ment, and including resources devoted to each event.
+1 (2) The number and type of test and evaluation 2 events completed in the past year for such assess- 3 ments, disaggregated by component of the Depart- 4 ment, and including resources devoted to each event.
 5 (3) The results from such test and evaluation 6 events, including any resource shortfalls affecting 7 the number of commercial cybersecurity capabilities 8 that could be assessed.
 9 (4) A summary of identified categories of com- 10 mon gaps and shortfalls found during testing.
 11 (5) The extent to which entities responsible for 12 developing and testing commercial cybersecurity ca- 13 pabilities have responded to recommendations made 14 by the Director in an effort to gain favorable deter- 15 minations.
 16 (6) Any identified lessons learned that would 17 impact training, sustainment, or concepts of oper- 18 ation or employment decisions relating to the as- 19 sessed commercial cybersecurity capabilities.
-20 (f) DEFINITION.-In this section, the term "commer- 21 cial cybersecurity capabilities'' means either- 22 (1) commercial products (as defined in section 23 103 of title 41, United States Code) acquired and 24 deployed by the Department of Defense to satisfy the cybersecurity requirements of one or more De partment components; or
+20 (f) Definition.-In this section, the term "commer- 21 cial cybersecurity capabilities" means either- 22 (1) commercial products (as defined in section 23 103 of title 41, United States Code) acquired and 24 deployed by the Department of Defense to satisfy